 All papers are made from the fibres of plants.
 Lokta is made from fibres obtained from the bark of laurel bushes of the Daphne family.
 These types of bush only grow in cool altitudes above 5000ft (1500m).
 The fibres used are obtained by stripping the bark, crushing, boiling and beating it.
-This does not harm the bushes, and a bush regrows its bark over a period of half a dozen years, after which it can be re-harvested.
+This does no long term harm to the bushes.
+A bush regrows its bark over a period of half a dozen years, after which it can be re-harvested.
 All this is too labour-intensive and geographically dispersed to permit large scale production.
+It provides a useful source of livelihood for country people with few opportunities for other work.

 The fibres are cleaned and impurities are ~ to a greater or lesser extent ~ removed.
 Traditional handmade processes are then followed.
-A pulpy o fibres and water is mixed in a seive ~ the water drains away leaving a mat of fibres.This is dried ~ possibly pressed ~ and is ready for use.
+A pulpy mush of fibres and water is scooped into a seive ~ the water drains away leaving a mat of fibres.This is dried ~ possibly pressed ~ and is ready for use.
+This brief explanation gives no indication of the expertise and skill involved in making a useful paper product .

 Lokta papers ~ with written sacred texts ~ have been found and have been dated to have been made about 2000 years ago.
 I read (probably in Wikipedia, which has a full description) that lokta paper is insect proof and rot proof.
 It is fairly widely available these days and might be termed an artisan product.
 As with all handmade papers the skills of the maker are reflected in the finished product.
 It is very different from the modern ~ smooth ~ white ~ identical sheets of commercial office papers.